-Dr. Zhang is Associate Professor in the Community and Regional Planning Program in the School of Architecture, University of Texas at Austin.
-Prior to joining UT Austin, Dr. Zhang held several academic and professional positions, including tenure-track Assistant Professor in the Department of Landscape Architecture & Urban Planning at Texas A&M University, Research Scientist at the Rockefeller Institute of Government in Albany, New York, and Lecturer and licensed Planner/Architect at the Huazhong (Central China) University of Science & Technology, Wuhan, China.
+Dr. Zhang is Professor of Community and Regional Planning in the School of Architecture, University of Texas at Austin.
+Prior to joining UT Austin, Dr. Zhang held several academic and professional positions, including tenure-track Assistant Professor at Texas A&M University, Research Scientist at the Rockefeller Institute of Government in Albany, New York, and Lecturer and licensed Planner/Architect at the Huazhong (Central China) University of Science & Technology, Wuhan, China.

-Dr. Zhang's research and teaching interests include urban transportation planning, transportation impacts on land use, urban form and travel behavior, GIS applications in urban and transportation planning, and land use/transportation issues in developing countries.
-His recent research has focused on the influence of the built environment on travel mode choice for work and non-work purposes, development of metrics of urban form, Transit-Oriented Development and high-speed rail and urban spatial development.
+Dr. Zhang’s research and teaching interests include urban and regional planning (transportation), the built environment-travel behavior relationship, GIS applications, and planning/transportation issues in developing countries.
+His recent research has focused on megaregional transportation issues, Transit-Oriented Development, and high-speed rail and urban spatial development.

 Dr. Zhang is the Director of the University Transportation Center (UTC) Cooperative Mobility for Competitive Megaregions (CM2) granted by the U.S. Department of Transportation.